-Using the concept of separation of duties each administrator can have a defined function in respect to the operations aspect of the XRS/SR/ESS, SAS, or SAR.
+Using the concept of separation of duties each administrator can have a defined function in respect to the operations aspect of the IXR/SR, SAS, or SAR.
 Each administrator can only be provided enough access to perform their duties on the network and no more.

-The deployed configuration of the TOE uses filters and Access Control Lists (ACLs) to protect against Distributed and other DoS (D/DoS) attacks.
+The deployed configuration of the TOE uses access control, quality service mechanisms, filters and Access Control Lists (ACLs) to protect against Distributed and other DoS (D/DoS) attacks.

 The operational environment is responsible for providing the TOE with the necessary trusted communication interfaces.
-Remote management traffic (to/from the TOE) will be protected using SSH or SCP (secure copy) and remote telnet and FTP will be disabled.
+Remote management traffic (to/from the TOE) will be protected using SNMP, SSH or SCP (secure copy) and remote telnet and FTP will be disabled.